Historic photo from the 504 Sit Ins, disabled protesters hold up signs

 How to Contact Your State Attorney General

 If you live in one of the states that is part of the lawsuit, you can contact your state Attorney General and tell them to drop out of the case.
-The pink states in the image are the states bringing the case:
+If you live in a state that is not part of the lawsuit, you can still contact your Attorney General and tell them to do what they can to protect Section 504 and the new rules.
+The red states in the image are the states bringing the case:

 If you choose to write a letter to your state Attorney General, you can follow this format: